mgouzenko/micro-pp/docs/Design_Document.md

 ### Route Modules

-For user convenience we added the ability to build route modules so that application developers can create more modular code with associated routes in separate files.
+For user convenience we added the ability to build route modules so that application developers can create more modular code with related routes in their own file.
 The `micro::module` allows programmers to register routes to callbacks, but bind them to the application at a later time.
 For instance, suppose you want to include an admin module, which has a login, dashboard, and edit_user page.
 All of these things can be logically grouped together in an "admin" module.
 Suppose you already have callback functions for these three pages.
 Then, you can do:

 ~~~{.cpp}
 micro::module mod = { {"/login", admin_login},